bullmoose20/MK-Docs/docs/komet/install/kubernetes.md

 # Kubernetes Walkthrough

-This article will walk you through getting Komet set up and running in Kubernetes.
+This article will walk you through getting Kometa set up and running in Kubernetes.
 It will cover:

 1. Creating the Kubernetes CronJob
 2. Creating configuration files as Config Maps